sidju/add-ed/README.md

 - 'g' and related commands take command list in input mode (with the regex separator as terminator instead of '.').
   (Also, the 'I' suffix for case insensitive matching isn't implemented)
+- '!' accepts a selection and will pipe those lines through the given shell command, replacing them with the output.
+Without a selection it acts as in GNU Ed.
+- '#' accepts a selection and will set state.selection to it without printing anything.
+This is added to be able to set selection without printing.

 ## Early APIs
 Currently it is based on both my experiences with hired and the hired repo specifically (a manual fork, so it has the whole history).